zsolt-szabo/allowance_app/README.txt

     2) Enable the virtual environment '. flaskenv/bin/activate'
     3) install libraries 'pip install -r py_requirements.txt'
     4) create the database './db_create.py'
+    5) Run unit tests.  'cd unit',  './test_group_01.py'
-    5) run the server './run.py'
+    6) run the server './run.py'

 To utilize google authentication
     1) You need to have some knowledge about how google auth works